tensorleap/leap-cli/pkg/tensorleapapi/docs/PopulationExplorationParams.md

 ### NewPopulationExplorationParams

-`func NewPopulationExplorationParams(sessionRunId string, batchSize float64, numOfSamples float64, fromEpoch float64, ) *PopulationExplorationParams`
+`func NewPopulationExplorationParams(sessionRunId string, projectId string, batchSize float64, numOfSamples float64, fromEpoch float64, ) *PopulationExplorationParams`

 NewPopulationExplorationParams instantiates a new PopulationExplorationParams object This constructor will assign default values to properties that have it defined,